 Oceanside is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oceanside is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Oceanside who work in sales jobs (27.03%), food service (17.57%), and management occupations (17.57%).

-One of the nice things about Oceanside is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Oceanside is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Oceanside, however, the average commute to work is quite long.
 On average, people spend 33.06 minutes each day getting to work, which is significantly higher than the national average.